The wreck of HMS Hero, 1811

 The risks involved in Britain’s maintaining command of the sea in the Age of Fighting Sail have seldom been more terribly illustrated.

-What links war in Denmark in 1864 with the American Civil War?
+1864: What links war in Denmark with Civil War in America ?

 Six free short-stories are available for download to your Kindle.
 Access them by registering for the Dawlish Chronicles mailing list – just click on the banner below.
 You’ll be kept updated on new books and will receive other free stories at intervals.